-A bit of shameless recycling: I originally wrote this post as part of my student internship with my school’s literary magazine, The Shenandoah Review, and it was featured on their student-run blog a few years ago.
-With our current Presidential administration, its content becomes more relevant every day:
+I originally wrote this post as part of my student internship with my school’s literary magazine, The Shenandoah Review, and it was featured on their student-run blog in November 2017.
+With our each current US Presidential administration, its content becomes more relevant every day:

 The title of this blog post was meant to go with a completely different concept.
 Originally, I planned to write about how I’ve never been to my parents’ native Haiti in person—only through literature.
 I’ve imagined stepping onto the tarmac of the tiny Cap-Haïtien airport a million times; I’ve written about the beaches and the mountains as though the images in my head are from my own memories and not my mother’s photo album.
 I clung to every word in Edwidge Danticat’s Breath, Eyes, Memory and The Dew Breaker, half wishing that the words and experiences of a Haitian native might rub off on a first-gen Haitian American who has always felt like she was missing something.